 The stadium at Sacramento Junior College opened in 1928 with a seating capacity of 25,000.
 It was the largest stadium in the country affiliated with a junior college.
 Home to SCC’s football and track teams, the stadium hosted top name bands, the annual charity Pig Bowl and the pre-Olympic USA/Mobil Track and Field championships of 1995.

-Now, the stadium is receiving an upgrade with new bleachers, an ADA retrofit to include an elevator on sides of the stadium, renovation of locker rooms, a new press box-the list goes on for this dynamic renewal of a Sacramento gem.
+Now, the stadium is upgraded with new bleachers, an ADA retrofit to include an elevator on sides of the stadium, renovation of locker rooms, a new press box—the list goes on for this dynamic renewal of a Sacramento gem.
 Naming opportunities are as diverse as they are numerous, for individuals and for businesses.